Progress on the National Housing Strategy | A Place to Call Home

 Community Based Tenant Initiative Opens in new tab

 The Community-Based Tenant Initiative provides contributions to support local organizations whose purpose is to assist people in housing need.
-The initiative supports tenants having access to information on housing options and better participating in housing decisions that affect them.
+The initiative supports tenants having access to information on housing options and participating in housing decisions that affect them.

 $10.00M